OpenRefine/OpenRefine/GOVERNANCE.md

 - Are responsible for the technical direction of the project
 - Are part of the Admin team for the project on GitHub

 **How to join the Core Dev Group?**.
 To be eligible to serve on the Core Developers, individuals must first be Committers of the project.
 Core Dev Group members are voting-binding members; they select and elect new members through a voting process.
 Nominations should be submitted to the [developer discussion list](https://forum.openrefine.org/c/dev/8), where contributors can nominate themselves or other contributors.
-See the New Member Election section below for more details.
+See the Member Election section below for more details.

 **Current list of Core Developers:**
 - Tom Morris [@tfmorris](https://github.com/tfmorris) and on the [forum](https://forum.openrefine.org/u/tfmorris/summary)